Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Puppy Socialization Checklist

-• Expose the puppy to normal daily sounds
+• Introduce the puppy to the normal sounds of daily life

-• Encourage short, calm periods of safe independence
+• Inspire short, quiet intervals of safe autonomy

 How Long Do F1B Bernedoodles Live?

-Lifespan varies with size, genetics, body condition, preventive care, and overall management.
-In general, smaller dogs often live longer than larger ones.
+Life span varies according to the size, genetics, health condition, preventive care and general management.
+In general, dogs with smaller breeds tend to have longer lives than larger dogs.

 Common Health Issues to Know About